nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/IDE_Project.md

 - Windows
 - x86_64-LInux with **glibc >= 2.17**, compatible with most modern Linux distributions.
 - MacOS Big Sur or later (including M series chip).

+> The west extension `install_ruby` is implemented in core repo `scripts` folder.
+You should firstly run `west config commands.allow_extensions true` to enable west extensions otherwise you will get error "unknown command install_ruby".

 By default, portable_ruby will be extracted to `~/portable-ruby` for Linux/macOS and `C:\portable_ruby` for Windows.
 You can use `west install_ruby -o <path>` if you want to extract it to another place.